AP FACT CHECK: Trump’s false account of Ukraine episode

 In a claim easily refuted by the calendar, but often repeated by him nonetheless, Trump said he only released a rough transcript of his phone call with Ukraine’s president because a Democrat had misstated the content of the call.
 In fact, Trump released it before that Democrat gave his account of the call.

+The White House, as an institution, joined in the distortion, contending Trump never pressed Ukrainian President Volodymyr Zelenskiy to announce an investigation during their phone conversation.
+Trump actually devoted much of the call to pressing for such a probe, and witnesses testified he exerted pressure in other ways for such a probe to be declared publicly.

-A look at some of Trump’s claims from the economic forum in Davos, Switzerland:
+A look at some of Trump’s claims from the economic forum in Davos, Switzerland, and statements by others in the matter:

 IMPEACHMENT and UKRAINE